faizanshoukat5/sweet-couple-tales/README.md

 ## 💖 About

-Sweet Couple Tales is designed to help couples preserve and celebrate their love story.
+CoupleConnect is designed to help couples preserve and celebrate their love story.
 Every relationship has beautiful moments that deserve to be remembered forever.

 ## 🐛 Issues & Support

-If you encounter any issues or have suggestions, please [open an issue](https://github.com/faizanshoukat5/sweet-couple-tales/issues) on GitHub.
+If you encounter any issues or have suggestions, please [open an issue](https://github.com/faizanshoukat5/coupleconnect/issues) on GitHub.

 ---